Moscow Institute of Physics and Technology

 Moscow Institute of Physics and Technology (MIPT; Московский физико-технический институт, also known as PhysTech), is a public research university located in Moscow Oblast, Russia.
 It prepares specialists in theoretical and applied physics, applied mathematics and related disciplines.

 The main MIPT campus is located in Dolgoprudny, a northern suburb of Moscow.
 However the Aeromechanics Department is based in Zhukovsky, a suburb south-east of Moscow.

-In international rankings, the university was ranked 44th by The Three University Missions Ranking in 2022, In 2020 and 2021, Times Higher Education ranked MIPT #201 in the world, in 2022 QS World University Ratings ranked it #290 in the world, in 2022 U.S. News & World Report ranked it #438 in the world, and in 2022 Academic Ranking of World Universities ranked it #501 in the world.
+As Phystech's founder, Pyotr Kapitsa, designed the institute inspired by and in accordance with the Massachusetts Institute of Technology model, Phystech is commonly hailed as the "MIT of Russia" and is considered to be the leading specialized technical institution of higher education in the former Soviet Union.

+The rector Dmitry Livanov and Nikolay Kudryavtsev, the president of the Moscow Institute of Physics and Technology, both have signed a letter of support for the Russian invasion of Ukraine.

 History

 In late 1945 and early 1946, a group of Soviet scientists, including the future Nobel Prize winner Pyotr Kapitsa, lobbied the government for the creation of a higher educational institution radically different from the type established in the Soviet system of higher education.
 Applicants, selected by challenging examinations and personal interviews, would be taught by and work together with, prominent scientists.
 Each student would follow a personalized curriculum created to match his or her particular areas of interest and specialization.
 This system would later become known as the Phystech System.

 In a letter to Stalin in February 1946, Kapitsa argued for the need for such a school, which he tentatively called the Moscow Institute of Physics and Technology, to better maintain and develop the country's defense potential.
 The institute would follow the principles outlined above and was supposed to be governed by a board of directors of the leading research institutes of the USSR Academy of Sciences.
 On March 10, 1946, the government issued a decree mandating the establishment of a "College of Physics and Technology" (Высшая физико-техническая школа).

 For unknown reasons, the initial plan came to a halt in the summer of 1946.
 The exact circumstances are not documented, but the common assumption is that Kapitsa's refusal to participate in the Soviet atomic bomb project and his disfavor with the government and communist party that followed, cast a shadow over an independent school based largely on his ideas.
 Instead, a new government decree was issued on November 25, 1946, establishing the new school as a Department of Physics and Technology within Moscow State University.
 November 25 is celebrated as the date of MIPT's founding.